 St. Charles, Missouri

-Located in Greeley, Colorado, Lindenwood University is a comprehensive, private institution of higher education that provides a diverse catalog of academic programming, including graduate-level distance education programs like the online master of arts in gifted education.
+Located in St Charles, Missouri, Lindenwood University is a comprehensive, private institution of higher education that provides a diverse catalog of academic programming, including graduate-level distance education programs like the online master of arts in gifted education.
 Whether you want to advance your career as an honors teacher or as a gifted program coordinator, the Lindenwood program strengthens your ability to recognize the needs of special students, and then design an implement teaching strategies that empowers them both in school and in their personal lives.

 The degree plan totals 33 credit hours and includes required coursework in areas like assessment of intellectual skills, meeting the affective needs of gifted children, and psychology of teaching and learning.
 Additionally, students must complete a capstone experience, starting with a class in educational research and culminating in an individualized practicum or master’s project.
 Regardless of what option they choose, degree candidates must show growth and expert knowledge in areas important to professional quality.
 Capstones are completed with the close help of a faculty advisor, making the end product pertinent to the contemporary field of gifted and talented education.